Public API · MCP Server · Watchlist + Alerts + EDGAR

 }

-v1 row shape is intentionally minimal — rank + ticker + score only.
-Dynamic, session-aware, computed live on every request by our proprietary algorithm.
-We give you the ranked tickers and the score; for prices, % moves, charts, news, and anything else, plug in the market-data API of your choice.
+v1 row shape is intentionally minimal — rank + ticker + score + status.
+Session-aware, recomputed each 5-min cycle.
+We give you the ranked tickers, the score, and the current state; for prices, % moves, charts, and news, plug in the market-data API of your choice.

 Outside trading hours (weekends, holidays, overnight 8 PM – 4 AM ET) the response returns data.watchlist: [] plus meta.market_status: "closed" and a human-readable meta.message.
 Cached longer in that state.